Shelf life and fat solvent: alcohol is a solution

 HighDroxy uses PENTYLENE GLYCOL and PROPANEDIOL.

-Propanediol belongs to the group of dihydric alcohols and is of course one of the good kind.
-Even the very good kind: Propanediol provides moisture and is also responsible for the pleasant skin feeling after application.
-It helps to dissolve the other ingredients and transport them into the skin layers after application.
-In addition, the propanediol we use has a welcome "side effect" because it has preservative properties.
+Propanediol belongs to the group of bivalent alcohols and is of course one of the good kind.
+Even the very good kind: Propanediol moisturizes and is also responsible for the pleasant feeling on the skin after application.
+It helps dissolve the other ingredients and transport them into the skin layers after application.
+In addition, the propanediol we use has a welcome "side effect" as it has preservative properties.

-Ethanol is also used in one of our products, naturally in the undenatured version.
+Ethanol is also used in one of our products, of course in the undenatured version.

-It is contained in the product IN:FUSE at a proportion of well below 1% - and for good reasons: The multilamellar liposomes in IN:FUSE would not be producible without alcohol.
-They are explicitly barrier-repairing, caring and the best proof for this: The dosage and the specific application are decisive.
+In the product IN:FUSE it is contained in a proportion of clearly less than 1% - and for good reasons: The multilamellar liposomes in IN:FUSE could not be produced without alcohol.
+They are explicitly barrier-repairing, caring and the best proof for it: the dosage and the specific application purpose are decisive.